NUKnightLab/TimelineJS3/API.md

 `loaded` _after story slider and time navigator have been loaded_

 * scale: "human" or "cosmological", the type of date scale
-* slides: array, the processed slide data
+* eras: array
+* events: array
+* title: title slide data, if title slide exists

 `zoom_in` _when user zooms in the time navigator_